Back

 I was about to start this paragraph by saying, “Suwon is a small city not too far from Seoul”… But apparently, Suwon is rather the largest metropolis of the most populous province that surrounds Seoul!
 Samsung have its HQ in Suwon!
 Guess I only saw a small bit of it.

-The city is known for its fortress and for being the origin of a couple national dishes: galbi, naengkongguk and sundae.
-This sundae is far from what you get at MacDonald’s: it’s a boiled sausage!.
+The city is known for its fortress and for being the origin of a few national dishes: galbi, naengkongguk and sundae.
+This sundae is far from what you get at MacDonald's: it's a boiled sausage!.

 And it's only a short train journey from Seoul station.

-When you arrive, the tourist info centre is just outside the train station.
+When you arrive, the tourist information centre is just outside the train station.
 To the left, next to the bus stop.
-There’s a desk dedicated to English-speaking visitors, and the staff is very friendly and helpful.
+There's a desk dedicated to English-speaking visitors, and the staff is very friendly and helpful.

 You can use the same travel card you use in Seoul, which is very convenient.